bismex/MetaBIN/README.md

 - AMP
   - If the version of your GPU driver is old, you cannot use AMP(automatic mixed precision).
-  - If so, modify the AMP option to False in `/MetaBIN/configs/Sample/mobilenet.yml`
+  - If so, modify the AMP option to False in `/MetaBIN/configs/Sample/DG-mobilenet.yml`
   - The memory usage will increase.
 - Fastreid evaluation
   - If a compile error occurs in fastreid, run the following command.
   - `cd fastreid/evaluation/rank_cylib; make all`
+- No such file or directory 'logs/Sample'
-- Please check `logs`
+  - Please check `logs` (section 3)
+- No such file or directory 'pretrained'
-- Please check `pretrained`
+  - Please check `pretrained` (section 6)
+- No such file or directory 'datasets'
-- Please check `datasets`
+  - Please check `datasets` (section 8)